Academic and English requirements for international postgraduate students

 All applicants to the University must demonstrate English Language Competency through a pass in an approved test of English.
 Some courses have additional requirements.
 Research Programs have a higher English requirement.

 If you do not currently meet these requirements, it may be possible for you to study an English Language program at UWA's Centre for English Language Teaching (CELT).
-You can request a Packaged Program of English Language Training, in Step 3 when submitting an application on our Online Application system (OASys).
+You can request a Packaged Program of English Language Training, when submitting an application on our Online Application system (UWA Apply).
 This allows the University to provide a Conditional Offer to your degree program of choice together with your CELT offer.